Saltford Environment Group

 The purpose of this page is to help Saltford as a community become more resilient to extreme weather and to adapt to climate change.

 Background & making Saltford more resilient

-NOTE: We publish news on this topic on our home page and in our newsletters.
+NOTE: We publish news on this topic on our home page.

 However, regardless of action taken to curb anthropogenic carbon emissions (i.e. from human activities), some changes to our climate are unavoidable due to past emissions already in the climate system; the longevity of CO2 in the atmosphere is estimated by scientists to be up to 200 years or more whereas other greenhouse gases are relatively short-lived.

 We shall increasingly experience hotter, drier summers and wetter, milder winters, with more extreme weather events.
 Those extreme weather events will be summer heatwaves, prolonged droughts, stormy weather (higher wind velocities), heavy rainfalls causing flash flooding, and severe winter cold spells* can be expected to continue to impact on the UK including the local area.